dart-lang/site-www/src/dart-2.0.md

 **A quick summary of the gnarly details:**
-Dart 2.0 continues to support [type inference](/guides/language/sound-dart#type-inference) and, in many cases, infers a type.
-For example, the following continues to be valid code in Dart 2.0:
+Dart 2.0 continues to support [type inference](/guides/language/sound-dart#type-inference) and, in many cases, doesn't require type annotations.
+For example, the following is valid code in both Dart 1.x and Dart 2.0:

 <pre>
-var i = 1;   // i is inferred to be int
+var i = 1;   // In 2.0, inferred to be int;
+             // previously, inferred to be dynamic.

 dynamic x = 1;
 x = "Hello";
 </pre>

-As shown in the example, you can also continue to use the `dynamic` type.
+As the example shows, you can use the static `dynamic` type to indicate that the runtime type is unknown.
-While `dynamic` is itself a static type, it can contain any type at runtime.
-Also, in Dart 2.0, a `num` can either be an
-`int` or a `double` at runtime.
-The main difference is that, in optionally-typed Dart, the analyzer infers the `dynamic` type, but in Dart 2.0, both the analyzer and the runtime try to infer something more specific than `dynamic`.
+One big difference between optionally typed Dart and Dart 2.0 is that, in the former, the analyzer infers the `dynamic` type.
+In Dart 2.0, both the analyzer and the runtime try to infer something more specific than `dynamic`.

-While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` take much of the burden of specifying types away from the developer.
-Dart 2.0 offers the advantages of a strongly typed language, while requiring only a bit more work compared to Dart 1.x.
+While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` (which can be `int` or `double`) take away much of the burden of specifying types.
+Dart 2.0 has the advantages of a strongly typed language, but requires only a bit more work than Dart 1.x.

-To experiment with strong mode, open [DartPad](https://dartpad.dartlang.org/) and check the **Enable strong mode** box in the lower right.
+To experiment with strong mode, open [DartPad](https://dartpad.dartlang.org/) and check the **Strong mode** box at the lower right.
 </aside>

 Migrate your code to strong mode now, and you may identify some